 DNR solves this completely.
-DNR allowed mt to make changes during each iteration, and still revert the changes to the budget team.
+DNR allowed me to make the changes during each iteration, and quickly revert the changes to the budget team.

 By the way, Capital budgeting is so labor intensive and tool-dependent that I could write an article about it.
 Maybe more than one article.
 Please let me know in the comments if you’d like me to write an article about using Excel to help with the Capital budget.

 When creating Pivot Tables without using DNR, people often use a source data range which has many blank rows.
 As time goes by, adding updates to the source table use up the blank rows.
 This approach means you don’t have to continually change the Source Data for the Pivot table.